Yossioren/AttacksonImplementationsCourseBook/chapters/09_Fault_Attacks.md

 ##### Two examples of Fault Attacks targeting Control Flow:

-1. The CHDK hacking community, used to dump the firmwares of Canon cameras via blinking one of their LEDs .
+1. The CHDK hacking community, used to dump the firmware of Canon cameras via blinking one of their LEDs .

 2. The “Unlooper”: Back in the 90’s pay-tv devices started